Anthony Rizzo Player Props: Yankees vs. Angels

 Anthony Rizzo At The Plate

-- Rizzo leads New York in slugging percentage (.569) and total hits (18) this season.
+- Rizzo has an OPS of .968, fueled by an OBP of .411 to go with a slugging percentage of .557.
+All three of those stats lead New York hitters this season.

-- Among the qualified hitters in MLB, his batting average ranks 33rd, his on-base percentage ranks 37th, and he is 21st in the league in slugging.
+- Among qualifying hitters in MLB action, his batting average ranks 32nd, his on-base percentage ranks 20th, and he is 24th in the league in slugging.

-- Rizzo is batting .368 with three homers during his last games and is riding a five-game hitting streak.
+- Rizzo will look to extend his six-game hitting streak.
+He's batting .278 with one homer over the course of his last games.

-- In six games this season (37.5%), he has scored, including multiple runs twice.
+- In six games this year (35.3%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.